EdSwArchitect/ai-taxi/README.md

 ## Docker Compose

-The project includes a `docker-compose.yml` file for running a complete development environment with:
+The project includes two docker-compose files for running a complete development environment:

+### Standard Configuration (`docker-compose.yml`)

+The standard configuration runs all services with security disabled for easy development:

 - **PostgreSQL** (port 5432) - Database service
 - **Kafka** (ports 9092, 9093, 9094) - Message broker
-- **OpenSearch** (port 9200) - Search and analytics engine (version 3.3.0)
+- **OpenSearch** (port 9200) - Search and analytics engine (version 3.3.0) with security disabled
 - **OpenSearch Dashboards** (port 5601) - Visualization and management UI
 - **Grafana** (port 3000) - Monitoring and observability

+### SSL/TLS Configuration (`docker-compose-ssl.yml`)

+The SSL-enabled configuration runs OpenSearch with SSL/TLS using a Java keystore:

+- All services from the standard configuration
+- **OpenSearch** with SSL/TLS enabled using `self-signed.jks` keystore
+- Security plugin enabled with basic authentication
+- HTTPS connections required

+**Prerequisites for SSL configuration:**
+- A Java keystore file (`self-signed.jks`) must be present in `src/test/resources/`
+- Default keystore password: `edwinpass` (configurable in the compose file)

 ### Starting Services

+#### Standard Configuration

 ```bash
 # Start all services